chipnetics/doctools/README.md

 # Pre-Compiled Binaries

-Binaries for Windows and Linux have been pre-compiled and can be found in the 'bin' folder.
-Or in the "Releases" section in GitHub.
+Binaries for Windows and Linux have been pre-compiled and can be found in the "Releases" section in GitHub.

-With git, you can download all the latest source and binaries with `git clone https://github.com/chipnetics/doctools`

-Alternatively, if you don't have git installed:

 1. Download the latest release [here](https://github.com/chipnetics/doctools/releases)
 2. Unzip to a local directory.
-3. Navigate to 'bin' directory for executables.
+3. Navigate to directory for executables in Windows and Linux.

 # Compiling from Source